License: No. #1076712

 Generally, roof decks would be permitted, but they must meet the height restrictions for the zone and cannot encroach into the required setbacks.
 Generally, railings and access staircases above 42″ need to be included in height calculations.

 Los Angeles does not mention specific requirements for the exterior of the ADU.
-However, general guidance is that the exterior roofing, trim, walls, windows, and color palette of the ADU shall incorporate the same features as the primary dwelling unit.
+However, general guidance is that the exterior roofing, trim, walls, windows, and color palette of the ADU shall incorporate the same features as the primary dwelling unit (similar to garage conversion).

 The City of Los Angeles has recently streamlined its plan-check process.
 Instead of the plans having to be sent one at a time to each department for clearance, LADBS reviews each plan report and consolidates all the needed changes early in the process.
 The process consists of: